Muhammad Muhsin

 prestigious Bayero University , Kano

 in 2012.
-Second, exactly a year later, I got married to the lady I have always appreciated
+Second, precisely a year later, I married the woman I have always appreciated

 being with.
-For anything, the day cannot go by like other days.
+For anything, the day cannot pass like any other.
 I think it

 deserves a particular remembrance and commemoration, though not in any